merclangrat/merclangrat.github.io/README.md

 ## Systems in Daily Life

 **I do not use Mac OS X**.
 It feels like trying to fit a square peg into a round hole.
-I’m not the right person to ask for help with Mac OS X software or troubleshooting, and I would not use a Mac OS X-based laptop for my work.
+I'm not the right person to ask for help with Mac OS X software or troubleshooting, and I would not use a Mac OS X-based laptop for my work.
-Also, I disagree with Apple’s current policies and prefer to avoid their modern ecosystem.
+Also, I disagree with Apple's current policies and prefer to avoid their modern ecosystem.
 Mac OS Classic looks much better, anyway.

 In my daily life, I use [Devuan Linux](https://devuan.org) - a systemd-free Linux distro.